ThornberryPie/schoolz-nz/README.md

-# Just open the index.html in a browser and you're good to go.
+# Just open index.html in a browser and you're good to go.